leesel/hackher413-docker-workshop/README.md

 Install Docker Desktop: https://www.docker.com/products/docker-desktop

 ## Setting Up Docker on Windows
 Windows?!
-Well, you are going to have a bit fun install docker.
+Well, you are going to have a bit fun installing docker.
 Download: https://github.com/docker/toolbox/releases/download/v19.03.1/DockerToolbox-19.03.1.exe

 Walk through the installer and make sure not to uncheck any of the items for install.
 Once installed,